 What is a personal assistant (PA)?

-If you’re finding it difficult to care for yourself because of your age, a physical or learning disability, or poor general health, you may want to get some support from a personal assistant.
+If you’re finding it difficult to care for yourself, you may want to get some support from a PA.
+This could be because of your age, a physical or learning disability, or poor general health,.

-A personal assistant (sometimes called a PA or a support worker) is someone who’s paid to help people who need social care support to enable them to live as independently as possible.
+A PA (sometimes called a support worker) is someone who’s paid to help people who need social care support.
+This helps them to live as independently as possible.

-Many people choose to employ a PA because they need the consistent, ongoing support and familiarity that their own PA can provide.
+Many people choose to employ a PA because they need the consistent, ongoing support that their own PA can provide.

-PAs can offer you all kinds of support in your own home, including:
+PAs can offer you all kinds of support in your own home.
+This includes: